DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

         ./dpdk_nic_bind.py -b igb_uio bb:ss.f
         echo 2 > /sys/bus/pci/devices/0000\:bb\:ss.f/max_vfs (To enable two VFs on a specific pci device)

-    Launch Intel® DPDK testpmd/example or your own host daemon application using the Intel® DPDK PMD library.
+    Launch DPDK testpmd/example or your own host daemon application using the DPDK PMD library.

 Virtual Function enumeration is performed in the following sequence by the Linux* pci driver for a four-port NIC.
 When you enable the four Virtual Functions with the above command, the four enabled functions have a Function#